camtechailab/AI_Log_Anomaly_Detector/README.md

+* This repo was set up as an example for student to understand about deploying AI model in local machines then hosting it for others to use.

 # AI Log Anomaly Detector

 A full-stack web application that uses a pre-trained LSTM Autoencoder model to detect anomalies in sequences of log event IDs.